apache/beam/contributor-docs/code-change-guide.md

 * `sdks/go` Go SDK

-* `.github/workflow` GitHub Action workflows (for example, tests run under PR).
+* `.github/workflow` GitHub action workflows (for example, tests run under PR).
 Most workflows run a single Gradle command.
 Check which command is running for a test so that you can run the same command locally during development.